Thunderclap-ui/Inventory-Management-System/README.md

 system to provide inventory for business services and maintenance of employment administration
-•Developed using Python TKinter toolkit for frontend and SQLite for backend processes
+<br>•Developed using Python TKinter toolkit for
+frontend and SQLite for backend processes